The Amalfi Coast in March

 WHAT TO PACK WHEN VISITING THE AMALFI COAST IN MARCH

-The weather on Amalfi Coast in March can be variable, so the key to packing well for your vacation is to bring lots of layers that mean you’re ready for sunshine one minute and then rain the next.
+The weather on Amalfi Coast in March can be variable, so the key to packing well for your vacation is to bring lots of layers so you’re ready for sunshine one minute and rain the next.

-We recommend that you pack a lightweight waterproof coat that you can fit in a bag and carry around with you during the day, or at the very least a jacket that will keep you dry enough when it rains.
-It might get hot enough to bring out the summer outfits, so ensure that you have at least one set of warm-weather clothes along with sunglasses and a hat.
+We recommend that you pack a lightweight waterproof coat that you can carry with you during the day, or at the very least a jacket that will keep you dry enough if it rains.
+It might get warm enough to bring out the summer outfits, so ensure that you have at least one set of warm-weather clothes along with sunglasses and a hat.

 Sunscreen is also important even if the weather is unlikely to get overly warm, as you can still burn if you’re outside all day, even with partial cloud cover.